 What “happily ever after” really means.

-Happily ever after is essentially a portrayal of how divided we are within ourselves, and how we need to reconcile with, within, and of, ourselves.
+Happily ever after offers insight into how divided, or not, we are within ourselves, and how we need to reconcile with, within, and of, ourselves.
 Exactly for this reason, the symbology of this phrase, and the true lover’s kiss, are useful tools for spiritual development because they point to us where is our possibility for wholeness.

 One thing that I often come across is the popular idea that passion and stability in love are mutually exclusive; we can have one or the other but we can’t have both.
 I don’t believe that at all.
 Those who encourage the illusory split between the two usually associate stability with boring, and passion with drama, which isn’t true and requires a shift of perception.
 It is true that intimacy demands closeness and a sense of stability while desire demands a certain kind of distance, mystery and unknowingness; so there will always be a dance, a push and pull and a contradiction between wanting to be close to someone yet needing some space to reignite desire.
 But we are in a constant state of reimagining and reinventing ourselves, and there are ways to approach life, and one another, in new creative ways if we mutually decide to.
 The notion that we must choose one or the other is absurd to me.
 Things will inevitably change, love too will change and take on a different shape as the years go by, but it doesn’t mean that it can no longer be happy, sensual or fulfilling.
 Without stability, we can’t hold the space to build something long-lasting and truly intimate, which then allows us to unfold in our true essence, beingness and creative self-expression.
 Passion comes from within; it isn’t about drama, it isn’t about instability, it isn’t about a person; it is about the way we see, perceive and experience any side of life in our aliveness, curiosity and vitality.